algoexpert-io/iOSExpert/solution-wrap-up/KatFancy-final/README.md

 [Point-Free](https://www.pointfree.co/) developed and [evangelized](https://www.pointfree.co/blog/posts/21-how-to-control-the-world) KatFancy's approach to dependency injection, The World.

 Paul Hudson [shared](https://www.hackingwithswift.com/articles/153/how-to-test-ios-networking-code-the-easy-way) the approach to dependency injection for `URLSession` used in `URLProtocolStub.swift` and `URLSessionExtension.swift`.
+His article preceded `async`/`await`, and I modified the implementation to support it.

 `ImageLoader` is a modification of an approach to image caching that Donny Wals presented in [this article](https://www.donnywals.com/using-swifts-async-await-to-build-an-image-loader/).